 In 2016, public outcry erupted over the case of Jia Jinglong (贾敬龙), who was executed in November 2016 after he killed a village chief who had arranged for Jia's house to be demolished just before Jia's wedding.
-So Many Chinese and international law experts found it problematic that authorities executed Jia Jinglong so soon after the lawyer received the verdict, and argued that the court did not sufficiently weigh mitigating circumstances in his case or adhere to the state policy stipulating caution in death penalty cases.
+Many Chinese and international law experts found it problematic that authorities executed Jia Jinglong so soon after the lawyer received the verdict, and argued that the court did not sufficiently weigh mitigating circumstances in his case or adhere to the state policy stipulating caution in death penalty cases.
 Initially, calls for a delay included an opinion piece in government-affiliated media, but following the execution, state media published articles justifying the SPC's decision, perhaps to counter the public uproar.
+Problematic in November 2016 after he killed a village chief who had arranged for Jia's house to be demolished just before Jia's house Jia's

-In 2015, CAT encouraged China to "establish a moratorium on executions and commute all existing death sentences," as well as accede to the Second Optional Protocol of ICCPR on abolishing the death penalty.
-88 However, the government has done implemented these recommendations.
+In 2015, CAT encouraged China to "establish a moratorium on executions and commute all existing death sentences," as well as accede to the Second Optional Protocol of ICCPR on abolishing the death penalty.88 However, the government has not implemented these recommendations.